tomtzook/frc-learn-docs/devices/encoders.md

 The amount of holes in the disk affects the resolution of the sensor.
 The more holes we have, the more precise the sensor is.
 Because the holes are evenly spaced, each hole seen is equal to a specific change in position.
 So having 10 holes, gives us a change of ${360 \over 10} = 36 \ degrees$ per hole.
 Resolution of such sensor is then measure by this amount.
 It is important to know the resolution of such sensors, as they determine how small of a change in motion we can see.

-Typically, the communicate using pulses.
+Typically, they communicate using pulses.
 When the light sensor sees the led, the pulse is turned to high, and when it no longer sees the led, the pulse is turned to LOW.
 So each pulse starts when the led is infront of the hole and ends when it leaves it.
 If we count the pulses, we can basically count the amount of holes we've seen and thus the changes in position.
 But we can also measure the time between pulses to determine the velocity of the motion.
 Because the pulses are linked to the motion, the shorter the pulses and the closer they are together, the faster the rotation.
 So measuring the time between them, or their length, will be equal to the velocity.

 ![channel A pulses](https://github.com/user-attachments/assets/52872c68-0bff-4195-ba1b-44b5ed53bf26)